Kage18/Rel-Event/README.md

 # SocialCircleEvents
 All required packages are in the requirements.txt file

-To install the packages,please do the following:(The below steps are for Ubuntu) Create a virtualenv by using the command:
+To install the packages,please do the following:(following steps are valid for ubuntu)

+Create a virtualenv by using the command:

     python3 -m virtualenv